 - Hang to dry & your done :)

 How easy is that?
 It was very satisfying having a little project you can complete within a few hours.
 I was very happy with the results.

+You can stamp on anything from tshirts to aprons and hats!
+The list is endless.
 Just use a fabric paint if you want to wash the item in the future.